Project-MONAI/tutorials/generation/maisi/README.md

 Users can adjust patch size to fit the GPU memory.
 For the released model, we first trained the autoencoder with 16G V100 with small patch size [64,64,64], then continued training with 32G V100 with patch size of [128,128,128].

-DM and ControlNet is train on the whole image instead of patches.
+DM and ControlNet are trained on the whole images instead of patches.
 The training GPU memory usage depends on the input image size.
 |  image size  |  latent size  | Peak Memory |
 |--------------|:------------- |:-----------:|
 | 256x256x128  | 4x64x64x32    |   5G        |